-This is a plastic test strip with a small spot impregnated with glucose oxidase and other components (Figure 6.2).
+This is a plastic test strip with a small spot impregnated with glucose oxidase and other components (Figure 5.2).
 Each disposable test strip is used once and then discarded.
 A blood drop is put on the end of a glucose strip after the strip has been inserted in the glucometer.
-Usually the test strips come in packs of 50 strips per vial along with a glucose test strip calibrator.
+Usually, the test strips come in packs of 50 strips per vial.

-Figure 6.2 Disposable strips
+Figure 5.2 Glucometer with Disposable strips

-Accu-Chek Performa Control Solutions (supplementary reagents not included in the kit)
+Control Solutions (supplementary reagents not included in the kit)